c-w/boardgames/src/frontend/boards/fitf/rules.md

 # The Vole in the Valley

 > Once upon a time, behind the dark forest and the icy mountain peaks, there was a valley.
-And in that valley there lived a vole, known far and wide as the most adventurous rodent in the land...
+And in that valley there lived a vole, known far and wide as the most adventurous rodent in the land…

 Welcome to The Vole in the Valley, a trick taking card game for 2 players.
 Our little adventuring vole is exploring the valley: can you guide her to the most interesting discoveries?
 But be careful: exploring too many places at once will exhaust our rodent friend!